metalcarratt/ministry/study/triune-god/readme.md

 > Mt 2:23 And he came and settled in a city called Nazareth, so that what was spoken through the prophets might be fulfilled, **He shall be called a Nazarene**.

+> Mt 3:12-13 I baptize you in water unto repentance, but **He who is coming after me** is stronger than I, whose sandals I am not worthy to carry. **He Himself will baptize you in the Holy Spirit and fire, Whose winnowing fan is in His hand.
+And He will thoroughly cleanse His threshing floor and will gather His wheat into the barn, but the chaff He will burn up with unquenchable fire**.

+Mt 3:14-15 But John tried to prevent Him, saying, It is I who have need of being baptized by You, and **You come to me**?
+But Jesus answered and said to him, Permit it for now, for **it is fitting for us in this way to fulfill all righteousness**.
+Then he permitted Him.

+Mt 3:16-17 And **having been baptized**, Jesus went up immediately from the water, and behold, the heavens were opened to Him, and He saw the Spirit of God descending like a dove and coming upon Him.
+And behold, a voice out of the heavens, saying, **This is My Son, the Beloved, in whom I have found My delight**.

 ## God the Spirit

 > Mt 1:18 Now **the origin of Jesus Christ** was in this way: His mother, Mary, after she had been engaged to Joseph, before they came together, was **found to be with child of the Holy Spirit**.

 > Mt 1:20 But while he pondered these things, behold, an angel of the Lord appeared to him in a dream, saying, Joseph, son of David, do not be afraid to take Mary your wife, for **that which has been begotten in her is of the Holy Spirit**.

+> Mt 3:11 I baptize you in water unto repentance, but He who is coming after me is stronger than I, whose sandals I am not worthy to carry.
+He Himself will **baptize you in the Holy Spirit and fire**,

+> Mt 3:16 And having been baptized, Jesus went up immediately from the water, and behold, the heavens were opened to Him, and He saw **the Spirit of God descending like a dove and coming upon Him**.

 ## God all three